 Apartment Plan: Students living in a CWU-owned apartment may also elect to participate in a meal plan.
 Meal plan options for the Apartment Plan are Plan A, B, C, or D. These plans are optional.
 The same rates and discounts apply.
 Students on the Apartment Plan must select their plan each quarter and will not be automatically enrolled in the plan.
 Any leftover Dining Dollars will roll over to the following quarter (Fall to Winter, Winter to Spring), even if the student does not enroll in a meal plan the following quarter.
-All roll-over Dining Dollars must be used the following quarter.
-At the end of each Spring quarter, all remaining Dining Dollars are null and void and will not roll over to Summer or Fall quarters.
+All roll-over Dining Dollars must be used by the end of Spring quarter.
+At the end of each Spring quarter, all remaining Dining Dollars are non-reimbursable, will be forfeited, and will not roll over to Summer or Fall quarters.

-PRICING 2019-2020 ACADEMIC YEAR
+PRICING 2023-2024 ACADEMIC YEAR